One of the questions Accountants don’t like hearing, when approached by a prospective new client, is “How much do you charge?”

 Too often we worry about how to transition from one question to another, or we remember the childhood rule that when someone asks you a question, you have to answer it.
 This is not a rule for adults in business.

 Here then are the 25 great answers to the question: “How Much Do You Charge?”.
-The full list was inspired and adapted from a list of 17 answers provided by David Newman of Do It!
+The idea of the list was inspired and adapted from 17 answers provided to the same question by David Newman of Do It!
 Marketing who works with executives and entrepreneurs who want to speak more profitably.

 - I’d love to answer that but I can’t yet because I don’t know exactly what help and support you need.
 Can I just check some things with you first and then I’ll be able to quote you a fee.